 Journalist, author, professor, and political commentator E.J.
 Dionne, Jr., will present a lecture titled, “More Successes Than We Seem to Want to Know: Rekindling Political Hope in a Time of Disillusionment,” on Thursday, March 26 at 6 p.m. in the Jeanne Y. Curtis Performance Hall on the Assumption Campus, 500 Salisbury St., Worcester.
-Dionne’s lecture is sponsored by the Daniel Patrick Moynihan Center for Scholarship and Statesmanship at Assumption College.
+Dionne’s lecture is sponsored by the Daniel Patrick Moynihan Center for Scholarship and Statesmanship at Assumption University.

 “Senator Daniel Patrick Moynihan explored the limits of social policy, but also had an elevated view of what public action could achieve,” shared Greg Weiner, Ph.D., provost and academic vice president of Assumption and director of the Moynihan Center.
 “Drawing on the insights of Senator Moynihan, Reinhold Niebuhr, Saint Augustine, and Jean Elshtain, among others, Dr. Dionne will argue that realism and hope are not adversaries.”

 The lecture is free and open to the public, however, attendees are asked to R.S.V.P.

 Dionne is the W. Averell Harriman Chair and Senior Fellow for Governance Studies at the Brookings Institution.
 He is also a syndicated columnist for The Washington Post and a professor of the Foundations of Democracy and Culture at Georgetown University.
 Dionne began his career as a reporter with The New York Times, where he spent 14 years reporting on politics from around the world, including stints in Albany, Washington, DC, Paris, Rome, and Beirut.
 He joined The Washington Post in 1990 as a reporter and has been writing his column since 1993.